-Figure 1.
-Schematic presentation of the hydrological cycle influences on oxygen isotope ratios.
-Effects on seawater are described in italics (after Rohling and Cooke, 1999).
-The "fix" comment refers to the storage of preferentially O enriched precipitation in ice sheets and groundwater, which constitutes a preferential removal of O from the oceans and thus a relative O enrichment in the oceans.
+Figure 1 Schematic presentation of the hydrological cycle influences on oxygen isotope ratios.
+Effects on seawater are described in italics (reproduced from Rohling EJ and Cooke S (1999) Stable oxygen and carbon isotope ratios in foraminiferal carbonate.
+In: Sen Gupta BK (ed.)
+Modern Foraminifera, pp. 239-258.
+Dordrecht, The Netherlands: Kluwer Academic).
+The 'fix' comment refers to the storage of preferentially 16O-enriched precipitation in ice sheets and groundwater, which constitutes a preferential removal of 16O from the oceans and thus a relative 18O-enrichment in the oceans.